jasmineiris/gif_project/README.md

 **SightSeeing** creates an array of photos to display as a gif.

-## This project is for a final project called VeMoJa (a gif storytelling app with a timestamp)
+# This project is codepath demo final project called VeMoJa (a gif storytelling app with a timestamp)

 ## Video Walkthrough